 Micro-climate The climate of a small specified area; e.g., under eaves, near the seashore or in an enclosed cavity.
 Micro-cracking The small cracking that occurs on external or tension bends of galvanised and aluminium/zinc coating on steel during forming, the extent of which is interdependent on coating thickness and bend radius.
 Micrometre μm A millionth of a metre, used as a measure of the thickness of metallic and organic films. micron Ministry of Business, Innovation and Employment MBIE The Government department regulating economic development, science and innovation, labour, and building and housing.
 MBIE also authorises BCA's and publishes the NZBC.
 Monel® alloys Any of a group of nickel-based alloys, developed in 1905, containing between 29% and 33% copper, with small amounts of iron, manganese, carbon, and silicon.
 Monel alloys are stronger than pure nickel and resistant to corrosion by many agents, including rapidly flowing seawater.
-They can be fabricated readily by hot- and coldworking, machining, and welding.
+They can be fabricated readily by hot- and cold- working, machining, and welding.
 It is often used as rivets, fasteners or clips.
 Monel is a registered trademark of the International Nickel Company.
 Monopitch A roof having one constant slope with no ridge. mono-slope; lean-to Nesting profiles Cladding profiles that closely stack together.
 Netting An open weave lightweight material used under roof cladding as support for underlay mesh; wire netting Newton N The force needed to accelerate one kilogram of mass at the rate of one metre per second squared in direction of the applied force.
 Neutral-cure silicone A sealant with a neutral pH, that does not cause corrosion.
 Night sky radiation A phenomenon where a roof can become up to 5°C colder than the ambient temperature by radiating heat to a clear night sky.
 Noble metal A metal that is less active or likely to corrode when in contact with others.
 Non-ferrous Metals made from elements other than iron.
-Non-ferrous Notching tool Metals made from elements other than iron.
-A hand tool used to remove a section of flashing that Notching tool OG Metals made from elements other than iron.
-A hand tool used to remove a section of flashing that fits over a rib.
+Notching tool A hand tool used to remove a section of flashing that fits over a rib.
+Obtuse angle An angle between 90° and 180°. - Dgee OG A kind of sigmoid curve, somewhat shaped like an "S", consisting of two arcs that curve in opposite senses, so that the ends are parallel; it is often used in moulding.